KureciPlatek/Cortex_M_devEnv/doc/CortexM_gnuToolchain_main.md

 |   Raspberry Pico RP2040   | dual Cortex-M0+                                               | [Buy a Raspberry Pi Pico – Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-pico/)                                                                                                           |
 | Raspberry Pico 2 W RP2350 | dual Cortex-M33 and dual RISC-V)                              | [Buy a Raspberry Pi Pico 2 – Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-pico-2/)                                                                                                       |

-> [!TIP]  Particularity for RP2350
+> [!TIP]
-> It embeds two kind of core architecture: RISC-V and Cortex-M33.
+> Particularity for RP2350: it embeds two kind of core architecture: RISC-V and Cortex-M33.
 Only one architecture can run at a time (obviously), it has to be selected at start-up.

 ---
 ## Roadmap